mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 1. Files with the name "README.*"
 2. Files with the suffixes ".xml", ".txt" or ".xjb"
+3. Files or Directories whose names starts with "." (normally this implies hidden directories and setting files)
+4. Directories with the name "CVS"

 ## Example 5: Multiple schemas with different configuration